moloch--/reasonably-secure-electron/README.md

 } else if (edge.label === 'SQLAdmin') {
   formatted = `The user ${sourceName} is a SQL admin on the computer ${targetName}.

   There is at least one MSSQL instance running on ${targetName} where the user ${sourceName} is the account configured to run the SQL Server instance.
-The typical configuration for MSSQL is to have the local Windows account or Active Directory domain account that is configured to run the SQL Server service (the primary database engine for SQL Server) have sysadmin privileges in the SQL Server application.
-As a result, the SQL Server service account can be used to log into the SQL Server instance remotely, read all of the databases (including those protected with transparent encryption), and run operating systems command through SQL Server (as the service account) using a variety of techniques.
+The typical configuration for MSSQL ... removed
 ```

 Based on my usage and understanding of the tool, and as the help dialog helpfully points out, these values are based on data collected by the ingestor script from Active Directory i.e. from an 'untrusted' source, and therefore "attacker" controlled (note the ironic inversion of 'attacker' in this context).
 This confirms the exploitability of our candidate point, attacker controlled-content is indeed passed to `dangerouslySetInnerHTML`.
 All an attacker needs to do is plant malicious values, such as a GPO as Fab demonstrated, with the following name: